tassioFront/frontend-pattern/docs/alternative-git-flow.md

 Feature branches are used to develop new features or enhancements for the project.
 They should always be created from the `master` branch and merged back into the `develop` branch when completed.
 Feature branches should be named descriptively, reflecting the feature or enhancement being developed.

-## Here's an example of a workflow involving two branches:
+## Here's an example of a workflow:

 1. Creating the branches \
 1.1 `git checkout master` \